How do I know if we would work well together?

 Our clients pay us for providing them with unconflicted, independent advice and stewardship.

-Fees are typically paid in three areas: for advice, for implementation and for on-going service.
+Fees typically cover three areas: advice, implementation and on-going service.

 What if I don't meet your £500,000 minimum?
 Can you still help me?